 - Your walls – you know those dark spots or areas on your walls.
 They are from finger grease and dirt.

-- Vacuum handle and bottom base – if you are like me I use the vacuum for more than carpets.
-I clean off toddler crumbs, crumbs off the floor and counters.
-Remember that the bottom or your vacuum and the attachments accumulate dust and dirt.
+- Vacuum handle and bottom base – I use the vacuum for more than carpet if you are like me.
+I clean off toddler crumbs, crumbs off the floor, and counters.
+Remember that the bottom of your vacuum and the attachments accumulate dust and dirt.
 So these need to be wiped.

 - Chargers – we use our chargers daily for electronics.